Design Preview — Awaiting Approval

 Stills from the 'To Be a Farmer' production, 2025.

 Before a single frame was planned, we worked with the NFU through a strategic workshop.
-The purpose was to define the key messages, map the target audiences, and understand what prospective members actually value most — not just what the organisation assumed they valued.
+The purpose was to define the key messages, map the target audiences, and understand what prospective members actually value most.

 The workshop helped clarify something more important.
 The film's job was not to explain the NFU first.
 It was to make farmers feel understood by it.
 From there, the creative direction became much clearer.